microsoft/FluidFramework/docs/content/docs/concepts/Breaking Changes and Supported Patterns.md

 # Related work

 [semver-ts](https://www.semver-ts.org/) addresses a very similar topic, but focuses on compile errors and not the more general "issues" of which compile errors are a subset.
-It coverers how this relates to variance and it's section on "Avoiding user constructibility" suggests several approaches including the approach of doing so through documentation, which is what the proposed "@out" tag above does.
+It covers how this relates to variance and its section on "Avoiding user constructibility" suggests several approaches including the approach of doing so through documentation, which is what the proposed "@out" tag above does.

 Rust's [non_exhaustive attribute in Rust](https://doc.rust-lang.org/reference/attributes/type_system.html#the-non_exhaustive-attribute).

 Rust's [Coherence and Orphan Rules](https://github.com/Ixrec/rust-orphan-rules) are designed to avoid possible future conflicts.

 Rust's [rust-semverver](https://github.com/rust-lang/rust-semverver) and Fluid's type tests are example tooling to try and help discover changes which break user code's ability to compile.
-As far as I'm aware neither currently attempts to address rules for SUpported Patterns which the compiler doesn't capture.
+As far as I'm aware neither currently attempts to address rules for Supported Patterns which the compiler doesn't capture.